ogusarenko/mke-docs/content/docs/release-notes/4.1.0/known-issues.md

 ## Once applied, the apiserver.externalAddress parameter cannot be cleared

-MKE cannot clear the `apiserver.externalAddress` parameter once it has been applied in the MKE 4 configuration file, as this can cause the MKE cluster to malfunction.
+MKE 4k cannot clear the `apiserver.externalAddress` parameter once it has been applied in the `mke4.yaml` configuration file, as this can cause the MKE cluster to malfunction.

 No workaround is available at this time.